Elechim01/PreviewUIKit/README.md

 ```
  ☠️ if we have a problem to install:
- ⚠️ if project was created by xcode 14 select project Format Xocde 13.0
+ ⚠️ if project was created by xcode 14 select project Format Xcode 13.0

 # This Package contains 3 struct: